-- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator_Metadata_Server_host:port/, where Navigator_Metadata_Server_host is the name of the host on which you are running the Navigator Metadata Server role and port is the port configured for the role.
+- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator_Metadata_Server_host:port/, where Navigator Metadata Server host is the name of the host on which you are running the Navigator Metadata Server role and port is the port configured for the role.
 The default port of the Navigator Metadata Server is 7187.
-To change the port, follow the instructions in Configuring the Navigator Metadata Server Port. - Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
-Select Clusters > Cloudera Management Service. - 2.
+To change the port, follow the instructions in Configuring the Navigator Metadata Server Port. - Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
+Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
 Click the Instances tab. - 3.
 Click the Navigator Metadata Server role. - 4.
 Click the Cloudera Navigator link. - 2.
-Log in to Cloudera Navigator UI using the credentials assigned by your administrator.
+Log into Cloudera Navigator UI using the credentials assigned by your administrator.